qdrant/qdrant/docs/grpc/docs.md

 <a name="qdrant-RecommendStrategy"></a>

 ### RecommendStrategy
-How to use positive and negative vectors to find the results, default is `AverageVector`:
+How to use positive and negative vectors to find the results, default is `AverageVector`.

 | Name | Number | Description |
 | ---- | ------ | ----------- |